betterscientificsoftware/bssw.io/Events/2021-11-rse-hps-workshop.md

-# Research Software Engineers in HPC: Creating Community, Building Careers, Addressing Challenges (RSE-HPC-2022)
+# Research Software Engineers in HPC Workshop at SC22 (RSE-HPC-2022)
 - Date: July 11, 2022
 - Location: Dallas, TX and virtual
 - Event Website: https://us-rse.org/rse-hpc-2022/
 - Organizers: US Research Software Engineer Association

 <!-- deck text start -->
-The RSE in HPC workshop will be held in conjunction with SC22, as a hybrid (on-site and virtual) event.
+The RSE in HPC workshop will be a half-day workshop held as part of the SC22 conference.
 <!-- deck text end -->

 Event Information | Details